Education in Serbia: Healthcare

-Facilities
+Miscellaneous

 Primary schools can have cafeterias which provide students with meals for the lowest price.
 They offer mostly croissants with the filling, but some have hamburgers, french fries and more.
 Some schools offer cooked meals, but their cost is much higher.
 Excursions (ekskurzija) are one- or two-day trips to places around Serbia and Europe and are organized by the particular school and only in primary and high schools.
-Supplementary education is carried out for students with aspirations of learning more about the particular subject, participate in competitions, earn scholarships and prepare for further education.
-Complementary education is carried out for students with bad grades.
-Its goals are to help students catch up with lectures, not with learning lesson only for the test, but also with remembering core part of that lesson for longer.
-It can also be attended by students with higher grades, especially as a preparation for the upcoming test.

-Higher education

 Tertiary education

-The school year starts on September 1st and ends on May 31st and it is split into two semesters.
+The school year starts on 1 September and ends on 31 May and is split into two semesters.
 There are six regular exam blocks every school year and several irregular ones which are different for every college or university.

-Tertiary level institutions accept students based on their grades in high school and entrance exams results.
+Tertiary level institutions accept students based on their grades in secondary school and entrance exams results.